sujalbhojani/Smart-Air-Conditioner/README.md

-# SmartAC Module
+# Smart Air Conditioner Design Using Verilog

 ## Overview

-The `SmartAC` module is a Verilog hardware description for a simple smart air conditioning system.
+The `SmartAC` is a Verilog hardware description for a simple smart air conditioning system.
 It controls the operating mode, fan speed, and displays the current mode on a 7-segment display.
 The module is designed to be integrated into an FPGA or similar digital hardware for real-time operation.

 ## Features